Title 6

 § 6-13-12.
 Sales of gift certificates.

 (a) “Gift certificate” means a record evidencing a promise, made for monetary consideration, by the seller or issuer for the record that goods or services will be provided to the owner of the record to the value shown in the record and includes, but is not limited to: (1) A record that contains a microprocessor chip, magnetic strip, or other means of storage of information that is pre-funded and for which the value is decremented upon each use; (2) A gift card, an electronic gift card, stored-value card or certificate; (3) A store card; (4) Prepaid long-distance telephone service that is activated by a prepaid card that requires dialing an access number or an access code for each call in addition to dialing the phone number to which the user of the prepaid card seeks to connect; or (5) A similar record or card.
-Any person, firm, or corporation that sells gift certificates for any product or merchandise sold by the person, firm, or corporation, shall be required to record the sales and keep an accurate and complete record of each gift certificate sold.
+Any person, firm, or corporation who or that sells gift certificates for any product or merchandise sold by the person, firm, or corporation, shall be required to record the sales and keep an accurate and complete record of each gift certificate sold.
 The record shall include the date of sale; the full value of the certificate; the identification number assigned by the retailer to the certificate; and the state in which the sale of the certificate took place.
 The retailer shall further be required to give to the purchaser of gift certificates exceeding fifty dollars ($50.00) a written and numbered receipt evidencing the sale of the certificate.
 It shall be unlawful for any person, firm, or corporation of any kind to charge any surcharge or additional monthly or annual service or maintenance fees on gift certificates or to limit the time for the redemption of a gift certificate or to place an expiration date upon the gift certificate.
 No gift certificate or any agreement with respect to such gift certificate may contain language suggesting that an expiration date may apply to the gift certificate.
-Any person, firm, or corporation that shall violate the provisions of this section shall be punished by a fine of not more than two hundred dollars ($200).
+Any person, firm, or corporation who or that shall violate the provisions of this section shall be punished by a fine of not more than two hundred dollars ($200).
 Due to the unlimited redemption period, the division of taxation shall not escheat the funds paid for those unredeemed gift certificates.
 Any unused portion of a redeemed gift certificate shall be afforded to the consumer by reissuing the gift certificate for the unused amount or providing cash where the balance due the consumer is less than one dollar ($1.00).
 This section shall not apply to the following:

-(b) Gift certificates that are distributed to a consumer pursuant to an awards, loyalty, or promotional program without any money or other thing of value being given in exchange for the gift certificate by the consumer.
+(i) Gift certificates that are distributed to a consumer pursuant to an awards, loyalty, or promotional program without any money or other thing of value being given in exchange for the gift certificate by the consumer.
 Any restrictions or limitations that such gift certificates may be subject to must be disclosed to the consumer, in writing, at the time the gift certificates are distributed to the consumer.

-(c) Prepaid wireless telephone service or prepaid wireless telephone card.
+(ii) Prepaid wireless telephone service or prepaid wireless telephone card.
 “Prepaid wireless telephone service” means wireless telephone service that is activated in advance by payment for a finite dollar amount of service or for a finite set of minutes that terminate either upon use by a customer and delivery by the wireless provider of an agreed-upon amount of service corresponding to the total dollar amount paid in advance or within a certain period of time following the initial purchase or activation, unless additional payments are made.

-(d) Gift cards or prepaid or store value cards that are issued by state-chartered financial institutions and credit unions or that are issued by third-party issuers usable at multiple, unaffiliated merchants or service providers; provided that said financial institutions, credit unions, or third-party issuers comply with the guidelines on disclosure and marketing as published by the office of the comptroller of the currency.
+(iii) Gift cards or prepaid or store value cards that are issued by state-chartered financial institutions and credit unions or that are issued by third-party issuers usable at multiple, unaffiliated merchants or service providers; provided that said financial institutions, credit unions, or third-party issuers comply with the guidelines on disclosure and marketing as published by the office of the comptroller of the currency.

 History of Section.

 P.L.
 1978, ch.
 274, § 1; P.L.
 1983, ch.
 54, § 1; P.L.
 1986, ch.
 239, § 1; P.L.
 1989, ch.
 148, § 1; P.L.
 1997, ch.
 221, § 1; P.L.
 1997, ch.
 333, § 1; P.L.
 2004, ch.
 541, § 1; P.L.
 2004, ch.
 548, § 1; P.L.
 2004, ch.
 604, § 1; P.L.
 2005, ch.
 209, § 1; P.L.
 2005, ch.
 378, § 1; P.L.
 2005, ch.
 439, § 1; P.L.
 2008, ch.
 251, § 1; P.L.
 2014, ch.
-528, § 9.
+528, § 9; P.L.
+2024, ch.
+43, § 1, effective May 31, 2024; P.L.
+2024, ch.
+44, § 1, effective May 31, 2024.